ofasgard/VulnVMWriteUps/TrollCave.md

 Above the role of moderator, there were two roles I didn't yet have access to: admin and superadmin.
 Once again, the blogs provided a valuable hint.
 This time, it came in the form of a blog post visible only to moderators that documents a "promote" functionality.
 Basically, any moderator can "promote" any regular member into a moderator.
 This is handy for escalating xer into a mod so I don't have to modify a cookie every time I want to log in, but it doesn't help me get to admin... or does it?

 When you promote someone to moderator, a POST request is made to a URI that looks something like `/users/12/mod`.
 After you've promoted them, the "mod" button goes away.
-This stops you from promoting someone who has already been promoted - but what if you just replay the POST request?
+This client-side control is intended to stop you from promoting someone who has already been promoted - but what if you just replay the POST request?
 By making a request to promote someone who is already a moderator, it is possible to promote them into an admin.
 The only catch is that you can't do it to yourself - so I promoted xer into a mod, then an admin.

 ## Escalating from Admin